 Looking to spend some quality time outdoors?
 Cleveland Public Square is a hip downtown destination that’s a hub for recreation and just hanging out.
 In addition to hosting hundreds of events each year—including concerts, festivals, and farmer’s markets—this urban park is home to several permanent public gardens and art installations.

-No matter the weather, there’s always something to do at Cleveland Public Square.
+No matter what month or season you visit Cleveland, there’s always something to do at Cleveland Public Square.
 Winter tourists will love circling the Cleveland Foundation Skating Rink with hot cocoa in hand, while the splash pad is perfect for cooling off on a hot summer’s day.

 RELATED: Most Popular Cleveland Day Trips